-We assign BKM an a3 Asset Risk score, four notches below the aa2 initial score, reflecting (1) our adjustments to the problem loan ratio addressing the fact that unimpaired 90 days past due loans are not captured in the historical problem loan ratio; and (2) market risk, partly because the bank's solvency is sensitive to further declining interest rates.
+We assign an a2 Asset Risk score, three notches below the aa2 initial score, reflecting our adjustments to the problem loan ratio addressing the fact that unimpaired 90 days past due loans are not captured in the historical problem loan ratio; and market risk, partly because the bank's solvency is sensitive to a sudden increase in interest rates.

-The credit risk of BKM's loan book is relatively low, as reflected by the institution's focus on residential mortgage lending (accounting for 76% of total assets) and the inherent high portfolio granularity.
+The credit risk of BKM's loan book is relatively low, as reflected by the institution's focus on residential mortgage lending (accounting for 80% of total assets) and the inherent high portfolio granularity.
 For loans subject to the Bausparkassengesetz, the maximum loan-to-value (LTV) ratio was capped at 80% until year-end 2015.
 Since year-end 2015, a revision of this law has increased the maximum LTV ratio for owner-occupied residences to 100%.
 The bank has since been allowing a portion of the new mortgage lending business to be conducted at higher LTVs, although within prudent limits and still below the market average.